livewire/livewire/README.md

 ## Introduction

-Livewire is a full-stack framework for Laravel that allows you to build dynamic UI components without ever touching JavaScript.
+Livewire is a full-stack framework for Laravel that allows you to build dynamic UI components without leaving PHP.

 ## Official Documentation